 Electrical service technicians are employed by electrical contractors, repair facilities, hospitals, factories, apartment complexes and other maintenance companies.

 - Electrical Troubleshooting

 Through classroom lecture and hands on lab work, the student will learn the safe troubleshooting and repair of electrical systems.
 The course is taught in a skills lab to allow the student to gain the necessary knowledge to handle the installation or repair of most electrical systems.

 There are no prerequisites, but a strong mechanical ability is very important.

 Helpful Personal Attributes

-Should have the ability to work in a team environment, be organized, detail-oriented and problem solving.
+Should have the ability to work in a team environment, be organized, detail-oriented, and strong in problem-solving.